 You can soften wood for carving by putting it into a plastic bag and then placing the bag in a sunny area or near any other source of heat.
-You can also soak the carving in warm water, although this is important for greenwood carving and carving dry wood.
+You can also soak the carving in warm water, essential for greenwood carving and dry wood.

 Pros and Cons of Green Wood Vs. Dry Wood

 Choosing between greenwood and dry wood is not always as straightforward as we may have made it seem.
 You would have noted that they both have their pros and cons.
 Let us consider some of them.